Peiwei-Wu/learngit/readme.txt

-Git is a good ware.
+Git is good.
-Git is a free ware.
+Git is a wide and free ware.
-modify